As a study shows that peppermint tea boosts memory, we reveal the other teas with real health benefits.

 To help you to sleep Camomile has long been heralded for its sedative effects.
 According to a recent study involving 180 volunteers at the University of Northumbria by Dr Mark Moss, camomile had a calming effect, temporarily slowing memory and attention speed.
 However, there are other reasons for drinking it.
 A study from the University of Texas looked at the effects of camomile tea on men and women aged 65 and older over a seven-year period.
 After adjustments for age and health conditions, regular consumption lowered the risk of death among the women by 29 per cent, but it had no effect on the men.
 A decade ago scientists at Imperial College London suggested that camomile tea helped to boost the immune system by increasing levels of hippurate, a product of some plant-based compounds known as phenolics, which help to fight infections such as colds.

 For memory and digestion Peppermint tea has been linked to many health improvements.
 Most recently it was found to improve memory.
 A study by Dr Mark Moss at Northumbria University found that peppermint tea enhanced and aroused mood and cognition, helping to improve long-term and working memory.
 “We found that those people who had drunk the peppermint tea had better long-term memory,” says Dr Moss, and could “remember more words and pictures that they had seen”.
-Naturopaths often recommend peppermint tea for improved digestion; it can also help to reduce stress.
+Naturopaths often recommend peppermint tea for improved digestion; it can relieve any indigestion or heartburn problems you may have (look at this site for alternate remedies). it can also help to reduce stress.

 To help with arthritis If you choose only one tea, go for turmeric.
 Studies have confirmed that the spice contains a unique range of compounds and valuable essential oils that boost health.
 Its benefits are mostly down to curcumin, the pigment in turmeric that gives it a bright yellow colour, and dozens of clinical trials have shown the spice can play a significant role in preventing everything from irritable bowel syndrome and arthritis to certain forms of cancer.
 Consumed regularly, the curcumin in turmeric tea may also help to reduce inflammation of neural tissue, which is linked to Alzheimer’s disease.

 To aid weight loss There’s plenty of proof that green tea is helpful in warding off illness and disease.
 Last year scientists at the Institute of Food Research in Norwich suggested that beneficial polyphenols in green tea act on a key signalling molecule that helps to reduce the risk of chronic diseases.
 Other evidence suggests that 600 to 900mg a day of the polyphenols in green tea (about three cups a day) is helpful in the prevention of diabetes, cardiovascular disease and in aiding weight loss.
+Although having said this, when buying green tea you need to make sure it is the proper thing so that it really does contain all this goodness.
 However, it seems that links with green tea and cancer prevention have been overplayed – a review found the evidence to be “highly contradictory”.

 To help with digestion and ease PMT Widely used in herbal medicine, fennel has therapeutic uses, including as a digestive aid and to help to ease coughs and sinus problems.
 Iranian scientists suggested that it might also reduce the symptoms of premenstrual tension.
 In research presented at the 2013 European Society of Human Reproduction and Embryology’s annual conference, it was revealed that women who took drops made from fennel seeds for three days before their period until three days afterwards experienced a drop in the severity of PMT symptoms.